-If you encounter any issues when working with the HTML5 Report Viewer, note that the following:
+If you encounter any issues when working with the HTML5 Report Viewer, note the following:

 - Alternatively, you can use the Telerik Fiddler Jam troubleshooting solution.
 Fiddler Jam installs as a browser extension and collects logs for requests and responses performed in the browser.
 The logs are securely stored and later you can share them with a third party for examination through a URL.
 Fiddler Jam is being actively developed and, in terms of deployment and integration, might be a better choice than Fiddler Everywhere.

 The Report Preview area provides the placeholder for the rendered report.
 All commands provided by the toolbar operate on the report currently shown in this area.

 It has built-in support for end-user interactions such as drill-down and drill-through, navigation to bookmarks in the report, and external URLs.

 The toolbar of the HTML5 report viewer provides basic functionality for interacting with the currently loaded report:

 |Go to first page, previous page, specific page / total number of pages, next page, last page

 |Print Preview: switches between Logical and Physical page renderer.
 Check Rendering and Paging article for more info.

 |Export: check Export Formats for available export formats.